 See the Awesomest Animals – Everyone knows dinosaurs are the best animals ever.
 Unfortunately, Dinoland/Dino-rama are unquestionably the most disappointing theme park lands anywhere, ever.
 However, DINOSAUR is actually a pretty good attraction.
 Do it, then act like the rest of this blighted area is extinct to you…

-Showtimes are sporadic, so you might need to fill time before/after this (and other) shows that are included in this plan.
+Showtimes for UP!
+A Great Bird Adventure are sporadic, so you might need to fill time before/after this (and other) shows that are included in this plan.
 In any of these cases, take time to explore trails or watch various animals in the park.
 From fully-fledged attractions like Pangani Forest Exploration Trail to smaller exhibits around the Oasis, Animal Kingdom has a lot to see that’s often overlooked.
 Slow down and take the time to explore, discovering various animals and details tucked away in quiet corners.
 Stumbling upon these hidden gems is very rewarding!
-(Note: Flights of Wonder ends on December 31, 2017 to be replaced by an ‘Up’ show in 2018.)

 Lunch – Animal Kingdom really brings it when it comes to dining.
 For lunch, we recommend slowing down and having a table service meal.
 Animal Kingdom gets pretty hot midday, and this is a great time to escape that heat with a longer, relaxing meal.
 Currently, our #1 pick for those wanting an exceptional, fine dining caliber (in a realized setting) meal is Tiffins.
 The best meal at Animal Kingdom, and one of the best overall at Walt Disney World.